vectordotdev/vector/docs/setup/installation/platforms/docker.md

 {% endcode-tabs %}

 `vector.toml` should be in the same directory as your `Dockerfile`.
-Information on Vector's configuration can be found in the [Configuration][configuration] section.
+Information on Vector's configuration can be found in the [Configuration][docs.configuration] section.

 ## Log Parsing